 The graduate certificate in Contractual and Legal Affairs in Engineering and Construction is designed to (1) provide engineers and others who have a background in construction with a background in law, focusing on contract law, and (2) provide lawyers with a background in construction and engineering.

 Both of these fields have substantial overlap starting in the planning and contracting stages, continuing through project implementation and contract administration, and sometimes ending in formal dispute resolution proceedings.
 In such an environment, a broad range of knowledge in both fields is not only desirable; it may be critical to a firm or project’s success.
+View the Graduate Catalog for more information.

 Application and Admission